AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-supervisor.md

 ---
 description: Image Serving components are managed by the Server Supervisor, which is a Linux daemon or Windows Service (S7Supervisor.exe, listed as 'Dynamic Media Image Serving' in the Services Control Panel).
-seo-description: Image Serving components are managed by the Server Supervisor, which is a Linux daemon or Windows Service (S7Supervisor.exe, listed as 'Dynamic Media Image Serving' in the Services Control Panel).
-seo-title: Server supervisor
 solution: Experience Manager
 title: Server supervisor
-uuid: 6ac38d90-00ed-4d49-84f0-2e77e7a86d47
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator,Business Practitioner
 ---